haga-rak/fluxzy.core/README.md

  - Replacing response body

 ### High level alterations :
+High level alterations are build around low level alterations, and aspires to give a better accessibility to commonly used alteration.

  - Replacing, removing adding cookie
  - Response with a premade response
  - Remove caches
  - Build caches (see tutorial)
+ - Changing user agent